 Doctors educated within the EU/EEA or Switzerland

-Certificate of specialist qualification
+Recognition of specialist qualification

-Language course designed for doctors
+Language courses designed for health care professionals

 Swedish for immigrants (SFI)